kkrypt0nn/OverScry/README.md

       match: equals
 ```

-A lot of work is put into so that more arguments an features/tags are supported.
+A lot of work is put into so that more arguments and features/tags are supported.
 Please be patient for upcoming changes.

 ## Troubleshooting